wp-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.1.8 - 2015-05-27 - Low priority =
+* Greek translation added - Thank you Konstantinos Koukoulakis
+* Added the Google Maps autocomplete functionality to the "add marker" section of the map editor
+* Added the Google Maps autocomplete functionality to the Store Locator

 = 6.1.7 - 2015-04-22 - Low priority =
 * json_encode (extra parameter) issue fixed for hosts using PHP version < 5.3